1. Home Brother

-Know your Stabilisers
+Know your stabilisers

 When you’re new to machine embroidery, it can be super exciting and scary at the same time.
 You just want to start sewing out all those adorable pictures, but all the things you need to know can be a bit daunting!